PragTob/after_do/README.md

 ## Usage

 This section is dedicated to show of the general usage and effects of AfterDo.
-You can also check out the samples directory for some samples.
+You can also check out the samples directory for some samples or the specs in the spec folder.

 ### General usage